keystonejs/keystone/packages/fields-datetime-utc/README.md

 `DateTimeUtc` fields represent points in time.

-Accepts only values that include an offset, explicitly or implicity (as in JS `Date` objects).
+Accepts only values that include an offset, explicitly or implicitly (as in JS `Date` objects).
 Produces JS `Date` objects and ISO 8601 strings.

 Unlike the core `DateTime` field type only the UTC value is stored.